bark-community/social-finance-hub/README.md

 ## Build
 To build the project for the mainnet environment, run `npm run build:main`.
 The build artifacts will be stored in the `www` directory.

-## Credits
-Special thanks to all the amazing BARK builders.

 ## How to Contribute
 To contribute or report issues, join our Discord at: https://discord.gg/

 ## Support
-If you appreciate our work, consider staking with us at https:// Vote account:
+If you appreciate our work, consider staking with us at https:// (application URI here)

+Vote account: (Staking Account Here)